VyperGroup/aero/src/AeroSandbox/src/apis/CustomViews/README.md

 - Limiting plugins: Yes, we can tell what plugins are being used through the deprecated property `navigator.plugins`, but there is no way to disable them.
 The only reason why Electron is able to do it is because it has full control over the Chromium binary.

+## The actual custom elements and their differences

+### ControlView `controlview`

 ### ElectronControlView `electron-controlview`

 Assuming you want to retain the defaults of the security features, you can still get this with this custom element.

 ### ElectronWebView `electron-webview`

-This custom element does the same thing as [ElectronControlView](#electroncontrolview-electron-controlview), but it doesn't have the window proxy.
+This custom element will do the same thing as [ElectronControlView](#electroncontrolview-electron-controlview), but it doesn't have the window proxy.
 This is useful, for example, if you wanted to make an Electron port for a WebOS, this would help you get one step closer to it.
+This would be best for making accurate Electron `<webview>` ports, since they obviously wouldn't have anything like window proxies.

 ## Limitations compared to iframes